-If you run on a budget or doing your project, It is not necessary to hire an expensive visualiser just for the purpose of having fancy visuals.
+If you run on a budget or doing your project, It is not necessary to hire an expensive visualizer just for the purpose of having fancy visuals.
 There are numerous tools out there called one-click solutions paid and free.

 On the other side, if you are a company or single person offering services, you might not have the time while running a business to be involved in every phase of a project.

-Top 10 places to find Architectural Visualiser.
+Top 10 places to find Architectural Visualizer.

 Searching on Google has become something as a part of our time spent on the internet.
-Although ranked number one on my list, searching for Architectural Visualiser on Google might not be the best way to find one.
+Although ranked number one on my list, searching for Architectural Visualizer on Google might not be the best way to find one.

-I just typed the search bar, and the first two pages of results were mainly by recruiters and hiring companies offering Architectural visualisation roles at different companies.
+I just typed the search bar, and the first two pages of results were mainly by recruiters and hiring companies offering Architectural visualization roles at different companies.
 If you really want to find some, just go beyond page three, but the results still will be mixed with recruiting companies.

 One of the top places to find creatives from different sectors including 3D.

-In one of my other articles on the topic How to find Interior Visualiser and contact them, where I listed 5 of the main ways that I would search, and Behance was in the first position there.
+In one of my other articles on the topic How to find Interior Visualizer and contact them, where I listed 5 of the main ways that I would search, and Behance was in the first position there.
 Owned by Adobe (yes, the company behind Photoshop) I would say that Behance is a well-established platform for sharing creative work on the internet.

 The website is so vast that you can spend hours browsing between different portfolios and projects from different creative sectors.
 Like almost every website, that one is no more different and has a Search bar with options to filter based on Appreciation, Location, Creative field and type of project.

-If you like someone projects, just click on their profile picture or name you will be able to send them a Message with your enquiry.
+If you like someone projects, just click on their profile picture or name you will be able to send them a message with your enquiry.

 There are categories Best of Week by years, nominated by a jury.
 Alongside that, there are sections of Making-of, Tutorials and Jobs.
 Where you can gain traction with professionals if you have the time to do it.

 They have Gallery and Showcase sections as well.
-Although it’s not stated, you can find 3D artist through that website as well.
+Although it’s not stated, you can find a 3D artist through that website as well.